 Many women find that they may need to use lubrication during intercourse to avoid discomfort.

 - Brain fog

-Brain fog and forgetfulness during menopause can often be mistaken for early onset dementia or mental health deterioration and can be a terrifying symptom for a lot of women.
+Brain fog and forgetfulness during menopause can often be mistaken for early-onset dementia or mental health deterioration and can be a terrifying symptom for many women.
 It can be overwhelming and exhausting.